berngp/calico-containers/docs/mesos/README.md

 ## 3. Launching Tasks
 Calico is compatible with all frameworks which use the new NetworkInfo protobuf when launching tasks.
 Marathon has introduced limited support for this.
 For an early peek at using this , use `mesosphere/marathon:v0.14.0-RC2`.

-But first, you'll need to open tcp port 8080 on your firewall Marathon port on your firewall to connect to Marathon.
+But first, you'll need to open tcp port 8080 on your firewall to connect to Marathon.
 Here's an example `firewalld` config command to do this:

 ```